alexretana/EH-App/README.md

 # Event Horizon Planner

-A project management application built with Solid.js frontend and FastAPI backend, using PostgreSQL for data storage.
+A project management application built with React frontend and FastAPI backend, using PostgreSQL for data storage.

 ## Features